 To our surprise, the neural network performed very poorly even after training for several epochs and hyperparameters tuning.
 We believed that the GloVe embedding layer, which is not familiar with the internet slang could be the reason.
 So we made our model learn its own embeddings.
 The accuracy gained was still insignificant to qualify for a good model.

-The Final Solution#the-final-solution
+The Final Solution#

 We realized that RNNs don’t really perform well on this task with the resources we had after looking at people’s work on the internet.
 This greatly helped us understand the limitations of deep learning in certain situations.